Skip to main content

 Required Structure

-A trash-guides compatible repository must have a metadata.json file at the root that defines where resources are located within the repository.
+A trash-guides compatible repository must have a metadata.json file at the root that tells Recyclarr where to find each type of resource.

 Directory Layout Example